-At low redshifts ($z<3$), cross correlations between SPHEREx and spectroscopic redshift surveys with high redshift accuracy ($\sigma_z/(1+z)\sim 10^{-4}-10^{-3}$) allow selecting galaxies in thin redshift slices.
-We choose a redshift bin width of $\Delta z^g/(1+z^g)=0.03$, and calculate the cross-correlation at five fiducial redshifts, $z^g=[0.25, 0.5, 1, 2, 3]$.
+At low redshifts ($z<3$), cross-correlations between SPHEREx and spectroscopic redshift surveys with high redshift accuracy ($\sigma_z/(1+z)\sim 10^{-4}$--$10^{-3}$) allow for the selecting of galaxies in thin redshift slices.
+We choose a redshift bin width of $\Delta z^g/(1+z^g)$=0.03, and calculate the cross-correlation at five fiducial redshifts, $z^g=[0.25, 0.5, 1, 2, 3]$.
 Between a redshift of $0$ and $3$ there are $\sim 46$ such measurements.
-We choose a fiducial masking threshold $m_{\rm th}^{\rm ph}=20$ at $\lambda^{\rm ph}=1$ $\mu$m for all these cases, except for at $z=0.25$ where we use $m_{\rm th}^{\rm ph}=18$.
-This threshold is chosen to optimize the trade off between losing signal and reducing foreground emission (see Sec.~\ref{S:masking} for more discussion).
-SPHEREx will achieve an all-sky point source sensitivity of $m_{\rm AB}\sim 20$ at $\lambda/\Delta\lambda\sim 4$, and therefore our fiducial masking depth is feasible with the SPHEREx source catalog.
+We choose a fiducial masking threshold $m_{\rm th}^{\rm ph}=20$ at $\lambda^{\rm ph}=1$ $\mu$m for all of these cases, except for at $z=0.25$ where we use $m_{\rm th}^{\rm ph}=18$.
+This threshold is chosen to optimize the trade-off between losing signal and reducing foreground emission (see Sec.~\ref{S:masking} for more discussion).
+SPHEREx will achieve an all-sky point-source sensitivity of $m_{\rm AB}\sim 20$ at $\lambda/\Delta\lambda\sim 4$, and therefore our fiducial masking depth is feasible with the SPHEREx source catalog.

-At higher redshifts ($z>3$), spectroscopic catalogs are either unavailable or lacking sufficient number density and/or sky coverage, and therefore we consider cross-correlating SPHEREx with photometric redshift catalogs, which have a redshift accuracy of $\sigma_z/(1+z)\sim 0.02-0.05$.
+At higher redshifts ($z>3$), spectroscopic catalogs are either unavailable or lacking sufficient number density and/or sky coverage, and therefore we consider cross-correlating SPHEREx with photometric redshift catalogs, which have a redshift accuracy of $\sigma_z/(1+z)\sim0.02$--$0.05$.
 We choose eight fiducial redshifts for the calculation: $z^g=[3, 4, 5, 6, 7, 8, 9, 10]$.
 At $3\leqslant z \leqslant 6$, we use a redshift bin width of $\Delta z^g/(1+z^g)=0.1$, which results in $\sim6$ such measurements.
 At $z>6$, the redshift bins are determined by the expected redshift resolution from the Lyman-break dropout technique (see Sec.~\ref{S:phot_surveys} for details).
 We also set the masking threshold to $m_{\rm th}^{\rm ph}=20$ at $\lambda^{\rm ph}=1$ $\mu$m.